facebookresearch/ParlAI/README.md

   - **_MultiTaskTeacher_**: creates a set of teachers based on a "task string" passed to the Teacher, creating multiple teachers within it and alternating between them
   - create_task_teacher: instantiate a teacher from a given task string (e.g. 'babi:task:1' or 'squad')
 - **build_data.py**: basic utilities for setting up data for tasks. you can override if your filesystem needs different functionality.
-- **dialog_teacher.py**: contains a base teacher class for doing dialog with fixed chat logs, along with a data class for storing the data
 - **dict.py**: contains code for building general NLP-style dictionaries from observations
   - DictionaryAgent: agent which tracks the index and frequency of words in a dictionary, and can parse a sentence into indices into its dictionary or back
-- **fbdialog_teacher.py**: contains a teacher class which implements a function setup_data which parses data in the FB Dialog data format
 - **metrics.py**: computes evaluation metrics for dialog, e.g. ranking metrics, etc.
 - **params.py**: uses argparse to interpret command line arguments for ParlAI
+- **teachers.py**: contains teachers that deal with dialog-based tasks, as well as data classes for storing data
+  - **_FixedDialogTeacher_**: base class for a teacher that utilizes fixed data
+  - **_DialogTeacher_**: base class for a teacher doing dialog with fixed chat logs
+  - **_FbDialogTeacher_**: a teacher that implements a function setup_data that parses data in the FB Dialog data format
 - **thread_utils.py**: utility classes/functions for use in Hogwild multithreading (multiprocessing)
   - SharedTable: provides a lock-protected, shared-memory, dictionary-like interface for keeping track of metrics
 - **worlds.py**: contains a set of basic worlds for tasks to take place inside